 The Sigma 150mm f/2.8 EX DG HSM Macro Lens delivers excellent image quality in a relatively long focal length (for a macro lens) at a very reasonable price.

 The image quality a lens is capable of presenting to the camera's sensor is typically the biggest concern I have with a lens.
 Will it deliver the results I desire?
 The Sigma 150mm f/2.8 EX DG HSM Macro Lens quickly erased this concern for me.
-This lens is very sharp wide open - from the center all the way out to the full frame corners.
-Stopping down only improves image sharpness slightly - it is hard to improve on the wide open sharpness this lens delivers.
+This lens is quite sharp with a wide open f/2.8 aperture - from the center all the way out to the full frame corners.
+Stopping down improves image sharpness only modestly, but it is very usable wide open.

 Most other Sigma 150 optical qualities are also very good.
 CA (Chromatic Aberration) is very well controlled.
 Distortion and flare are not issues.
 Color is fine.